 Q.What impact do the FDA report recommendations have on current product tracing regulations and the regulatory agencies that enforce them?

 A.IFT believes these recommendations can help improve tracing of food products.
 Improving FDA’s ability to trace a contaminated product back to the source of production would allow the agency to conduct more rapid, accurate investigations.
 Current laws limit the types of information that are required to be kept by food companies, and limit the ways in which FDA can access these records.

 Q.Does this mean that traceability is mainly about food recalls?

 A.Having information that permits rapid trace-back and track-forward capabilities is important.
 However, traceability is a tool that opens up a number of commercial opportunities and benefits.
 Traceability is used to verify the origins or provenance of a food product – this could be for any number of characteristics.
 Local foods, halal, organic, and other attributes are confirmed only by having reliable traceability.
 Other benefits include more streamlined supply chain and materials management, which leads to lower working capital needs and reduced costs.
 Traceability also reduces business risk and the costs of managing a recall should one occur.

 Q.How is electronic product tracing information kept secure?
 Will companies and others know what food products I purchase?

-Q.Do these recommendations allow for me to know where my food came from?
+Q.Do the FDA report recommendations allow for me to know where my food came from?